davidar/peruse/test/lifehacker-working.md

 ---
-title: How to Program Your Mind to Stop Buying Crap You Don’t Need
 author: Patrick Allan
 lang: en
+title: 'How to Program Your Mind to Stop Buying Crap You Don’t Need'
 ---

 ![How to Program Your Mind to Stop Buying Crap You Don’t Need]